-Osgood-Schlatter disease develops between 10 and 15 years of age and usually affects only one leg.
-The disease is usually more common among boys, but the gender gap is narrowing as more girls become involved in sports programs.
+Osgood-Schlatter disease occurs between ages 10 years and 15 years and is usually unilateral.
+Although the disease is more common among boys, this status is changing as girls become more active in sports programs.

 Diagnosis of Osgood-Schlatter Disease

 Diagnosis of Osgood-Schlatter disease is by characteristic findings isolated over the tibial tubercle on examination.

 Lateral knee x-rays may show fragmentation of the tibial tubercle.
 However, x-rays are not needed unless other disorders (eg, injury, joint inflammation) are suggested by pain and swelling extending beyond the area over the tibial tubercle or pain is accompanied by redness and warmth.

 Resolution is usually spontaneous within weeks or months.
 Usually, taking analgesics and avoiding excessive exercise, especially deep knee bending, are the only necessary measures.
 Complete avoidance of sports is unnecessary.